burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 The same definitions are acceptable when:

 1. They are located in different translation units
-2. Their definitions are identical token by token
+2. Their definitions are identical, token by token
 3. The meaning of token is the same in both translation units (Checking this is not included in the capabilities of the programming language itself and it is assigned to the building toolkit.)

 Details about exceptions to the One Definition Rule are described in ([6], C++2003, p.23, §3.2/5).

 ## Integer Arithmetic and Enumerations

 In C and C++98/03/11/17, there are three allowable implementations for signed integers consisting of $n$ bits.
-For details, we recommend looking at [2, p.125], but short information about them is presented below:
+For details, we recommend looking at [2, p.125], but some information about them is presented below:

 * *Two's complement (or twos-complement-notation)*.
 The range is: $$[-2^{n-1}, 2^{n-1}-1].$$